CrayLabs/SmartSim/doc/generate.rst

 -------------------------

-Once input files have been tagged, the ``Generator`` needs to know where to get them from such that they can put them in the same filepath as the simulation.
+Once input files have been tagged, the ``Generator`` needs to know where to retrieve them in order to place them in the same filepath as the simulation.
 To do this, created entities have a method to attach files for the generator to utilize.
 There are three arguments to the ``Ensemble.attach_generator_files`` function: